 Boxwood are widely used across the landscape and ornamental industries.
 The commercial boxwood industry in the United States is valued at $170 million.
 According to the 2009 Hort Specialties Census, boxwood ranks first in production and second in sales among woody ornamentals in the U.S. Boxwood is already under threat from a newly introduced disease—boxwood blight.
 A box tree moth introduction would further threaten the U.S. boxwood industry.

 The most likely pathway for box tree moth has been through the shipment of infested ornamental boxwoods.
-In 2018, the moth was detected in two locations in Toronto, Canada.
-Should it establish there, it could spread naturally into the U.S. Both male and female moths are strong fliers and have the potential to disperse 7–10 km annually.
+In 2018, the moth was detected in two locations in Toronto, Canada and in July 2021, APHIS confirmed all stages of the moth in Niagra County in New York.
+Both male and female moths are strong fliers and have the potential to disperse 7–10 km annually.

 Box tree moth larvae feed on all known species of boxwood.

 Plant defoliation progresses as box tree moth larvae feed on leaves and spin webs among the twigs.
 Signs and symptoms on the plant may include:

 - leaves with edges consumed to complete defoliation